 It is one of the best-known tattoo studios in Ho Chi Minh City.
 The founder, Danis Nguyen, has won many prizes from competitions and conventions nationally and internationally.
 Saigon Ink owns a team of 9 talented artists with their own specialization.

 Opening hours: 11 AM – 7:30 PM

-Using the knowledge and technique from Japan, Mr. Trung Tadashi returned to Vietnam and opened Tadashi Tattoo in 2007.
-Besides the founder Trung, who is skilled to change your idea into ink on your body perfectly no matter what personality you have, there are 5 other artists with high professional skills for you to choose.
+Using the knowledge and techniques from Japan, Mr. Trung Tadashi returned to Vietnam and opened Tadashi Tattoo in 2007.
+Besides the founder Trung, who is skilled in changing your idea into ink on your body perfectly no matter what personality you have, there are 5 other artists with high professional skills for you to choose.

 Tadashi Tattoo – a reputable parlor in Saigon with various recognized prizes

 Another Tattoo (when in Hanoi, check out these guys)

 Instagram page: Link

 Address: 94 Xuan Dieu Street (2nd floor), Tay Ho District, Hanoi